Stephen-Tellis/home/_posts/2022-06-28-multiple-planners-moveit.md

 The most interesting file is perhaps `move_group.launch` in the `ur10e_moveit_config` package.

 A demo `moveit_commander` interface that allows for addressing both namespaces seperately is shown in `moveit_interface.py` of the `multi_planner_launch` package.

+Ideas? comments? suggestions for improvement?
+Feel free to reach me on my E-mail